-where,

 If the high layer in TS 38.331 [2] signaling of smtc2 is configured, TSMTCperiod corresponds to the value of higher layer parameter smtc2; Otherwise TSMTCperiod corresponds to the value of higher layer parameter smtc1.
 TSMTCperiod is the shortest SMTC period among all CCs in the same FR2-2 band, given the SMTC offset of all CCs in FR2-2 provided the same offset.

-If the high layer in TS 38.331 [2] signaling of smtc2 is configured, TSMTCperiod corresponds to the value of higher layer parameter smtc2; Otherwise TSMTCperiod corresponds to the value of higher layer parameter smtc1.

-If the UE is configured with Pre-MG, a BFD-RS resource is only considered to be overlapped by the Pre-MG if the Pre-MG is activated.

 Longer evaluation period would be expected if the combination of BFD-RS SSB resource, SMTC occasion and GAP configurations does not meet pervious conditions.